rtarelin/python_repository/README.md

 # ABExperimentation
-I'm creating this repository as I practice using Python & SQL for AB Experiment analyses.
+Python & SQL for A/B Experimentation.